 - Always have your drivers license on you at all times.

-- Never try to bribe a officer of the law, no matter what they say.
+- Never try to bribe an officer of the law, no matter what they say.

 - Try your best not to drive at night, animals and humans can cross the road at any time (quite often just in front of you).

-- Stay alert as rural roads are often poorly maintained and pot holes can to be found.
+- Stay alert as rural roads are often poorly maintained and potholes can be found.

 - Keep the doors and windows of your vehicle locked while driving in the major cities.